viraj19r/market_pulse/analysis.md

 - This helps in understanding the interdependencies between different product categories.

-### Weighted Product Performance Score
-- Develop a composite score for each product that weights various factors like sales volume, customer ratings, discount depth, and review count.
-- This score can help prioritize products based on their overall market performance.

 ### Customer Feedback and Product Ratings
 - Correlate `customer_reviews_count` and `product_rating` with sales data to determine if higher ratings and more reviews lead to better sales performance.

-### Customer Demographics and Product Preferences - did not get any inference
-- Explore `customer_demographics` to identify which demographic segments are most engaged with different types of products.
-- This could inform targeted marketing campaigns.

-### Sentiment Analysis on Product Descriptions and Reviews
-- Perform natural language processing (NLP) to analyze sentiment in `product_description` and customer reviews.
-- This can identify what features or attributes are most positively or negatively mentioned and how this correlates with sales and ratings.